user00000001/tesrasdk-java/docs/en/identity_claim.md

 ontSdk.getConnect().sendRawTransaction(tx);
 ```

-Upon successful registration, the corresponding DDO of the ONT ID will be stored on the Ontology blockchain.
-Detailed information about DDO can be found in [ONT ID identity protocol and smart contract implementation](https://github.com/ontio/ontology-DID/blob/master/README.md)
+Upon successful registration, the corresponding DDO of the ONT ID will be stored on the Tesra blockchain.
+Detailed information about DDO can be found in [ONT ID identity protocol and smart contract implementation](https://github.com/TesraSupernet/tesra-DID/blob/master/README.md)